wiretap-retro/MigStorm-ITX/README.md

 ## Rev History
 v0.4 -- Current rev to build.
 Corrected PS/2 Mouse & Keyboard pinout. \
 v0.3 -- Changed soft-power circuit from 555 timer to a MAX16054, cleaned up a few traces with lots of vias.
-Still need more cleanup. [depreciated rev] \
+Still need more cleanup. [depreciated rev, do not build] \
-v0.2 -- Initial rev with corrected 68k socket size. [depreciated rev]
+v0.2 -- Initial rev with corrected 68k socket size. [depreciated rev, do not build]